MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/turn-external-sharing-on-or-off.md

 You can also limit external sharing by domain by using the [Set-SPOTenant](/powershell/module/sharepoint-online/Set-SPOTenant) Microsoft PowerShell cmdlet with -SharingDomainRestrictionMode and either -SharingAllowedDomainList or -SharingBlockedDomainList.
 For info about limiting external sharing by domain at the site level, see [Restricted domains sharing](restricted-domains-sharing.md).

 > [!IMPORTANT]
-> [Allowed or blocked domains in Azure AD](/azure/active-directory/external-identities/allow-deny-list) also affect SharePoint and OneDrive.
+> [Allowed or blocked domains in Azure AD](/azure/active-directory/external-identities/allow-deny-list) also affect SharePoint and OneDrive site sharing (always) and file and folder sharing (if Azure B2B collaboration is enabled).
 Be sure to review Azure AD collaboration restrictions as part of your SharePoint and OneDrive sharing setup.

 **Allow only users in specific security groups to share externally**